zk4/Serialization/README.md

 #A lite serialization solution
 there are several lib out there support serialization,like protobuffer,flatbuffers,capnproto.
-Need schema file for generating source files, which is cool between peers. but that` too heavy for me. so I wrote this lite version.only support c++.
+Need schema file for generating source files, which is cool between peers. but that is too heavy for me. so I wrote this lite version.only support c++.
 If your server & client both written in c++.
-I think it`a a good choice. simple as it is , hack whatever u want.
+I think it is a  good choice. simple as it is , hack whatever u want.

 #support
 * vector